RebelGuy/chat-mate/readme.md

 # Project Details

+Ensure Node 16 is installed.

+1. `npm install`.
+2. `npm run build` to generate the a full build, including the local `Masterchat` project.
-To start off, you must first obtain credentials using `npm run auth` and set them in the [`.env`](#.env) file.
+3. `npm run auth` to fetch the authentication credentials.
+Copy them from the console and set them in the [`.env`](#.env) file.

-If running the `Masterchat` package locally, ensure it is built by doing `npm run build:dependencies`.

-To generate a complete build, use `npm run build`, or to generate only a build of the project, use `npm run build:project`.

-To build the project and watch for changes, use `npm run watch`.

-To start the server, use `npm run start`.
+4. `npm run watch` while devloping
+5. `npm run start` to run the server